desoto13/api-shaper/README.md

 |:----:|:---------:|:-----------:|
 | POST | /api/v1/reservations | Create Reservations |

-Note: The assumption is id_number is a government id_number
+Note: The assumption is id or guest_id is a government id_number